Hollywood Knickerbocker Hotel: Deterioration and restoration

-By the late 1960s, the neighborhood around the Knickerbocker had deteriorated, and the Knickerbocker itself became a residence primarily for drug addicts and prostitutes.
+By the late 1960s, the neighborhood around the Knickerbocker had deteriorated, and the Knickerbocker itself was run down and taken over by gangs, drug addicts, and prostitutes.
 In 1970, the hotel was converted into senior housing.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Knickerbocker Hotel listed as a contributing property in the district.
-In 1999, a plaque honoring Griffith was placed in the building's lobby.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with the Knickerbocker Hotel listed as a contributing property in the district.
+In 1998, the Knickerbocker's neon sign was illuminated after being dark for decades and a plaque honoring Griffith was placed on the building.

-In 1998, the Knickerbocker's neon sign was illuminated after being dark for decades, part of an effort to restore Hollywood's old brilliance and verve.

 Architecture and design

 The United States Department of the Interior cite the Hollywood Knickerbocker Hotel as having Classical architecture, while Los Angeles's Water and Power Associates cite building as featuring Spanish Colonial and Renaissance Revival/Beaux Arts architecture on different pages of the same document.
 The building is U-shaped and features symmetrical massing on its primary facade, a stringcourse that separates the street level from the upper stories, and central bay upper-story windows punctuated by stone molding.

 The building's lobby originally combined Italian, French, and Spanish styles to create what was considered "the most elegant [lobby] in Hollywood."